How to Become a Chartered Accountant in the UK

 Founded in 1980, the AAT is the chief body providing accountancy, tax, and business advisory services with more than 5,000 ATT licensed Accountants.
 Earning the ATT qualification validates your understanding of the UK tax system and makes you eligible to serve individuals, public sector businesses, and industries.
 You must clear two levels of exams to earn the ATT qualification.

 Professional certificate holders are eligible for senior finance roles and perform tasks similar to Chartered Accountants (CAs).
-The average salary of AAT professionals in the UK is around Rs.
-22,60,000 LPA.

 3. The Association of International Accountants (AIA)